 Of course, sometimes, installing decking on concrete isn’t a good idea as well.
 For instance, if the concrete slab has many cracks, it has the risk of sinking, along with the composite decking that you’ll be installing on top of it.
 Many also don’t recommend laying composite decking on low concrete slabs, as water pooling can be a potential issue.

 How to Install Composite Decking on Concrete

 If you decide to install composite decking on concrete slabs, here are some of the general steps to lay them.
 However, keep in mind any instructions supplied to you by your boards’ manufacturers.

-Before anything else, you will want to check the concrete slab for any potential water pooling issue.
+Before anything else, you will want to check the concrete slab for any potential water pooling issues.
 You may need to put a slight slope on the concrete slab, away from the house.
-One means of achieving this is by using a self-levelling compound or using concrete topping mix.
+One means of achieving this is by using a self-levelling compound or using a concrete topping mix.
 You can also caulk the concrete slab, which will prevent it from absorbing water.
 If you have uneven ground, you will also need to level it first.

 After setting up the layout, you’ll want to pre-drill concrete screws for the sleeper system.
 Drill the screws at least 1 inch in depth.
 Many also advise pre-drilling at least 1/4 inches deeper than the screw can reach, making it easier to drive them.

 Next, start installing the sleeper system.
 For a good outcome, you will want to use water-resistant materials.
 For composite decking, many recommend using at least pressure-treated wood.
 The sleepers should at least be 1 1/2 inches in height and width.
 While you can follow the concrete slab’s slight slope, you can also use spacers to level it.
 Secure the sleepers in place by drilling them into the slab carefully.